-For the past two years, I've had the privilege of refurbishing, restoring, and embellishing vintage, hand-punched, brass lamps for McMenamins, a family-owned chain of brewpubs, music venues, historic hotels and theater pubs in Oregon and Washington.
+For the past four years, I've had the privilege of refurbishing, restoring, and embellishing vintage, hand-punched, brass lamps for McMenamins, a family-owned chain of brewpubs, music venues, historic hotels and theater pubs in Oregon and Washington.

 I've used a special type of silk that's woven of two or more colors as you can see in the blue and violet shade below.
 The two colors give the lamp an iridescent appearance which seems to change depending on where you stand to view it.
 To add character and interest, each shade is further embellished with unique pieces of jewelry, beading and hand dyed fringe.

 One of my clients requested a lamp and shade for her "Prayer Corner" and "Morning Glory" was the result.